Nouwiki/Nouwiki/README.md

 # Nouwiki

 Flexible Wiki Software, early prototype.
-Written in NodeJS but will use Rust in some places for performance.
+Written in Node for awesome and in Rust for performance.

 ## Features & Goals